danforthcenter/plantcv/docs/CONTRIBUTING.md

 below, other wise you can simply do a `git push`.

 ```
-git push -u origin GH-issuenumber-title-of-issue
+git push -u origin plantcv-issuenumber-title-of-issue
 ```

 #### Pull Request

-Once your new feature is ready, create a pull request from your branch to the main PlantCV repository.
+Once your new feature is ready, create a pull request from your fork/branch to the main PlantCV repository.
 Generating a pull request will notify the maintainers of PlantCV.
 GitHub will report whether the merge can be done automatically without conflict, or whether manual fixes are